Jul 6, 2026

 03The QC pedigree is real value for an animal-tissue concentrate

 Collagen is rendered from animal tissue, so source quality and contaminant screening genuinely matter — this is not a category where 'trust me' sourcing is good enough.
-Thorne's clinician-grade QC, NSF-affiliated manufacturing, and default-supplier relationships with Olympic and pro sports bodies mean a meaningful part of the premium is testing and verification, not pure brand markup.
+Thorne's clinician-grade QC, grass-fed hormone-free collagen, NSF-affiliated manufacturing, and default-supplier relationships with Olympic and pro sports bodies mean a meaningful part of the premium is testing and verification, not pure brand markup.
 For buyers who weight safety and label-accuracy highly, that's worth real money.

 05It's a skin product — not the answer for osteoarthritis